-There are more than 500 recognized clubs and organizations at Notre Dame.
+There are just under 500 recognized clubs and organizations at Notre Dame.
 You are encouraged to check this list of current student clubs to see if there is one with a similar purpose before submitting a prospective club proposal form.
 Not finding a group that matches your interests?
 All of the details you need for submitting a prospective club proposal can be found during each semester's club recognition process.

 Before you begin, please consider all of the information provided.
 Submitting a complete proposal for a new club is not an overnight process.
 The information below includes details regarding required paperwork and meetings.
 All of the information submitted in association with your proposal will be closely reviewed.